Chuvash-Germanic Language Connections

 Chuv ăvăs “asp, aspen” – P.Gmc *apso, OE æps, Ger Espe “asp, aspen”.

 Chuv čělkhe 1.“tongue”, 2. "language" (common Turkic root til) – Eng to tell.
-The English word has matches in other Germanic languages and according many experts all they refer to PIE root *del "to aim, calculate", but only some given to it matches stand far in meaning (Lat dolus , Gr δολοσ "fraud"), in contrary, words til/tili/dili meaning "language" are present in all Turkic languages.
+The English word has matches in other Germanic languages and according to many experts all they refer to PIE root *del "to aim, calculate", but only some given to it matches stand far in meaning (Lat dolus , Gr δολοσ "fraud"), in contrary, words til/tili/dili meaning "language" are present in all Turkic languages.

 Chuv čětre “to tremble” (common Turkic root titr) – Ger zittern “to tremble”.